aras72h/portfolio-website/README.md

 We're going to design our layout in Figma.

-### Design & Coding Service
 - Header
-- Centered navbar
+    - What is here
 - Projects
-- Contact
-- Social Networks
+    - 4 projects
 - Services
     - Design
     - Coding
-- Tech Stack
 - Footer
+    - Contact Information
+    - Social Media